Aloo Gosht – Pakistani Beef and Potato Stew

 - Salt

-Start by cutting things up.
+Start by getting things together.
 At a minimum, you need the beef, tomatoes, and onions on hand, but to save time you can chop up the potatoes later.
-Beef should be 1/2-3/4″ cubes, same as potatoes.
-We’ve decided cutting the onions into strings is the best texture, so cut in half along the north/south axis, then slice roughly 1/8″ wide.
+So, in separate bowls:

 - 3 cloves